 The important thing to remember in such cases is that, if something is new to you, discussing it with your partner beforehand can help to temper your nerves.

 It’s important to seek treatment if you think ED symptoms have escalated to a point where they are posing a problem.

 Left untreated, impotence can have a damaging effect on a relationship; and the longer the issue goes unaddressed, the bigger a problem it becomes.

 Your doctor will be able to help you rule out any underlying health issues which might be interrupting blood flow, and causing the condition.

-It’s not uncommon for some to go through ‘rough patches’ where erections don’t come as easily, and a temporary course of treatment such as Cialis can help men to come out of such phases.
+It’s not uncommon for some to go through ‘rough patches’ where erections don’t come as easily.

 The worst thing you can do is not talk about the problem; if you think ED is presenting an issue, discuss it with your partner.

-The main thing to remember is that you are the best judges of whether erectile dysfunction is occurring often enough for you to seek treatment for.
+The main thing to remember is that you are the best judge of whether erectile dysfunction is occurring often enough for you to seek treatment for.